gvwilson/thirdbit/src/fiction/iffy/index.md

 to scrape tweaked barnacles off long strips of plastic they had hung from the pier months before.
 Hundreds of little shells glittered with tiny particles of metal they had filtered out of the water.
 Ground down and incinerated,
-they would yield a few milligrams of lanthanum or indium that could keep some old piece of tech limping along for another season.
+they would yield a milligram of manganese or indium that could keep some old piece of tech limping along for another season.

 One of the women straightened and raised a hand in greeting as Iffy went by.
 "Beautiful day," she said.
-"You headin' to town?"
+"You headin' into town?"

 "Am that," Iffy nodded,
 not wanting to slow down for conversation.